Consumer Medicine Information

 Your doctor or nurse will give you FASLODEX as a slow intramuscular injection, one into each of your buttocks

-The doctor or nurse giving you FASLODEX will be experienced in its use, so it is extremely unlikely that you will be given too much.
+The doctor or nurse giving you FASLODEX will be experienced in its use, so it is unlikely that you will be given too much.
+If you are concerned that you have been given too much Faslodex, tell your doctor or nurse immediately.
+Otherwise telephone the Poisons Information Centre (telephone 13 11 26) for advice.

 While you are using it